bluerobotics/bluerobotics.github.io/besc/index.md

 You are welcome to purchase the ESCs directly and reprogram them yourself.
 We offer them as a convenience to help you get started quickly.
 We also do quality control to ensure that every ESC operates correctly.

+Note that the BasicESC no longer includes a BEC, and may only include a signal and ground wire.

 ## Safety

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> When working with electricity, especially in water, always practice caution.
 Always ensure that connections are secure and watertight.
 Keep your body away from spinning motors and propellers.